Adaptive Material Fingerprinting for the fast discovery of polyconvex feature combinations in isotropic and anisotropic hyperelasticity: Theoretical remarks

 is convex in $\bfY\in\mathbb{R}^{m\times n}$ if $\chi$ is convex and monotonically non-decreasing, where $p=\min(m,n)$ and $s_i(\bfY)$ denote the singular values of $\bfY$, see \cite{horn_matrix_2012}.
 Noting that the principal stretches $\lambda_i$ are the singular values of $\bfF$ and that the products $\lambda_j\lambda_k$ correspond to the singular values of $\mathrm{cof}(\bfF)$, the isotropic feature functions in \cref{eq:w12} can be written as

 The additional scaling by the non-negative homogeneity parameters $\bftheta$ preserves convexity, and since sums of convex functions remain convex, the isotropic contribution to the strain energy is polyconvex provided that $g$ is convex and non-decreasing.
+The above derivation holds only under the assumption of a linearly separable strain energy, as adopted in our adaptive approach.
+For the more general case, where the individual contributions may simultaneously depend on the singular values of $\bfF$ and $\mathrm{cof}(\bfF)$, we refer the interested reader to Theorem 5.2 in \cite{ball_convexity_1976}.

 We now turn to the anisotropic part.
 To assess its polyconvexity, we examine the convexity properties of the scalar quantities $\lambda_{\bfa}$ and $A_{\bfa}$.
 To this end, we consider the generic function